-Finally, I hereby certify that to the best of my knowledge, information and belief, it is not frivolous or interposed for any improper purpose.
-I further certify that this Motion complies with all applicable Nevada Rules of Appellate Procedure, in particular NRAP 28(e)(1), which requires that every assertion regarding matters in the record to be supported by appropriate references to the record on appeal.
+Finally, I hereby certify that to the best of my knowledge, information and belief, be supported by appropriate references to the record on appeal.
 I understand that I may be subject to sanctions in the event that the accompanying brief is not in conformity with the requirements of the Nevada Rules of Appellate Procedure.